Indivd Insights

 The three-layer framework is not primarily a reporting exercise.
 It is an operational system.
 Each layer generates a specific type of action, and each operates on a different time horizon.

 Traffic quality metrics drive display window and entrance zone decisions.
-If drop-in rate is high but the ICP share of entrants is low, the window is attracting the wrong audience.
+If drop-in rate is high but ICP share of entrants is low, the window is attracting the wrong audience.
 The visual merchandising brief needs to change, not to maximize entry volume, but to attract the right entrant profile.
-Qualified Reach Rate is the single number that tells you whether those decisions are working: a window intervention that improves drop-in rate without improving Qualified Reach Rate has not improved commercial performance.
+Qualified Reach Rate is the single number that tells you whether those decisions are working.
+A window intervention that improves drop-in rate without improving Qualified Reach Rate has not improved commercial performance.

 Strategic alignment metrics drive quarterly and annual planning.
 Is the store portfolio attracting the visitors the brand strategy is designed for?
 Are there systematic gaps between the brand's stated target customer and the actual visitor profile across markets or formats?
 Where is the strategy misaligned with reality?

 Physical retail has been counting the wrong things for too long.
 The infrastructure to count the right things now exists.
-The retailers who move first to define, measure, and act on visitor quality rather than visitor volume will have an analytical advantage that is structural rather than temporary, because understanding who your customers are, and whether your store is designed for them, does not become less important as the competitive environment intensifies.
+The retailers who move first to define, measure, and act on visitor quality rather than visitor volume will have an analytical advantage that is structural rather than temporary.
+Understanding who your customers are, and whether your store is designed for them, does not become less important as the competitive environment intensifies.
 It becomes more important.

 ACADEMIC SOURCES